SriramSrinivas/CIST1300-Introduction-to-Web/README.md

 ### Attendance
-Class Attendance: You do not have to attend class.
+Class Attendance isn't mandatory.
 Given the course  involves programming, attendance is highly recommended.
 If you miss class, you are responsible for getting the material.

 ### Special accommodations for students with disabilities